rocket-pool/RPIPs/RPIPs/RPIP-84.md

 ### Vote Administration

 * The initial **Lead Vote Administrator** under this RPIP SHALL be Darren Langley (`langers`).
-* The Lead Vote Administrator MAY appoint or remove **Authorized Vote Publishers** without a pDAO vote.
+* The Lead Vote Administrator SHALL have the power to appoint or remove **Authorized Vote Publishers** without a pDAO vote.
 * Appointments and removals MUST be publicly announced and recorded in the Vote Publisher History.
-* Only the Lead Vote Administrator and current Authorized Vote Publishers MAY publish official votes on the Recognized Signaling Platform.
+* Only the Lead Vote Administrator and current Authorized Vote Publishers SHALL have the power to publish official votes on the Recognized Signaling Platform.

 ### Changing the Recognized Signaling Platform